gioelecrispo/gioelecrispo.github.io/content/blog/making-an-app-with-kivy.md

 ## Introduction
 Recently, I helped my girlfriend to make **_Kaboo_**, a word game in which multiple teams challenge each other at how many words they can guess.
-Yes, it is very similar to the well known "Taboo", but with which it has nothing to do.
+Yes, it is very similar to the well known "Taboo", but it has nothing to do with it.
 The peculiarity is that it is an Android app entirely developed in Python, through Kivy, a very interesting multi-platform framework.
 This post tells about our experience in using this framework, highlighting its strengths and weaknesses, in relation to our needs.